25 Mar Get to know: Chantha Theoun, recycled brass artist

 Most of the designs we make for our clients are difficult and unique ones, only a few designs are easy to produce for me and my producer group.

 We are very proud of our goods being sold in local and international markets.
 It is unbelievable!
-We will continue to try our best as we are so very pleased to produce jewellery for our customers through Craftworks Cambodia.
-I hope we are able to make more and more jewelry in the near future.
-We are committed to collaborate with Craftworks Cambodia for the long term.
+We will continue to try our best.
+I hope we are able to make more and more jewellery in the near future.

 All photos by National Geographic Young Explorer Hannah Reyes